OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/10 October 2015.md

 - Bombings in **China** are partly natural and partly acts of sabotage
 - **Programmed shooters** in the USA are activated by simple means like a phone call
 - Shootings are timed responses to **Russia's** public actions in **Syria** to distract or suppress dissent
-- The US still follows old manipulation plans even as its **narrative** is being challenged globally

 ---